-An examination and analysis of the traditional concepts, techniques, policies and operating systems in the police component of the criminal justice system.
-Basic knowledge of organizational function, structure, processes, and behavior, theory related to practice applied to the administration of justice process; comprehension of administrative phenomena.
-Permission from instructor and/or advisor is required.
+This course examines and analyzes the traditional concepts, techniques, policies and operating systems in the police component of the criminal justice system.
+Basic knowledge of the police organizational function, structure, processes, and behavior is emphasized.
+Theories related to the practice applied to the administration of justice process and the comprehension of administrative phenomena is explored.
 Course offering: As needed.
-Prerequisites: CJ100, EN100R, EN100W
+Prerequisites: CJ100, EN100R, EN100W, Permission from CJ instructor and/or advisor is required.